moltenform/scite-files/files/translations.md

 * Edit this file and fill in each line that ends with =

-* Please contribute translations by either sending an e-mail to scitewiki@gmail.com or by submitting a pull request to this project
+* Please contribute translations by either sending an e-mail to scitewiki at gmail dot com or by submitting a pull request to this project

 * If you contribute a translation, then I'll assume you want it to be made freely available under the same conditions as SciTE, unless there is a comment in the file stating otherwise